Who’s Who

 Rachel Parkes

-Rachel has spent the last 5 years working in the USA as a soloist, choral singer, vocal coach and singing teacher.
-She is now thrilled to be back in her homeland, starting this new venture with MfE and continuing her work as a vocal and choral animateur.
+Rachel spent 5 years working in the USA as a soloist, choral singer, vocal coach and singing teacher, before returning to her homeland in 2020, starting her role with MfE and continuing her work as a vocal and choral animateur.
 She lives in West Bridgford with her husband, Henry and her two young children, George and Stella.

 Victoria Barlow